 Very common in sitcoms.

-- In Axis Powers Hetalia, the American Revolution is pretty much portrayed this way.
+- In Hetalia: Axis Powers, the American Revolution is pretty much portrayed this way.
 Played for Drama, the scene with the rainy battlefield where a desperate England, with his army lost, attacks, disarms but still can't shoot America, before breaking down in tears, is a famous Tear Jerker.
 To quote America's thoughts...
 "You used to be... so big..."

 - In Everyone Says I Love You, there is a quick exchange between Alan Alda's character and his son over political beliefs.
 He playfully exclaims, "How did I end up with a kid on the other end of the political spectrum?
 How did I fail?
 Steffi, get me a copy of my will... and an eraser."

-- Both versions of Freaky Friday or its many rip-offs utilize this trope but also subvert it in that in the end, it's shown that the teenagers and parents weren't quite as different as initially believed.
+- Freaky Friday: Both the 1976 and 2003 versions, as well as many rip-offs utilize this trope, but also subvert it in that in the end, it's shown that the teenagers and parents weren't quite as different as initially believed.

-- Gus of My Big Fat Greek Wedding agonizes over his daughter Toula wanting to go to college, work with computers, and date and marry a non-Greek man instead of wanting to Stay in the Kitchen and become a Greek Baby Factory like all the other women in the family.
+- My Big Fat Greek Wedding: Gus agonizes over his daughter Toula wanting to go to college, work with computers, and date and marry a non-Greek man instead of wanting to Stay in the Kitchen and become a Greek Baby Factory like all the other women in the family.